Oregon Mounted Volunteers: Listings

 The first company of the regiment was mustered under the command of Colonel James W. Nesmith in October 1855 and included Company "F", "H", and "A".
 In December 1855 a regiment was mustered under the command of Colonel James E. Kelly and included Company "E" and Company "G".
 Company "C" was later recruited and commanded by Colonel Thomas R. Cornelius in January 1856.
+Alexander P. Ankeny served as captain of Company "C".